-You win an $11 bet and earn a $ten profit (+5), The drawback to sports betting is the fact that the house takes ten % juice from the losing side.
-But the Martingale can really help you be profitable when you string together 2 or even more wins.
+You win an $11 bet and earn a $10 profit (+5), The drawback to sports betting would be that the house takes ten % juice from the losing side.
+But the Martingale can still make it easier to be profitable when you string together 2 or more wins.

-Pros of Using the Martingale in Skill-Based Games The great thing about working with this system in skill based contests is that you can overcome short term variance by consistently winning back losses.
+Pros of Using the Martingale in Skill-Based Games The great thing about working with this system in skill-based contests is that you are able to overcome short-term variance by consistently winning back losses.

-The sports betting example above shows how you can earn back your losses and a small profit even after several losing wagers.
+The sports betting example above shows exactly how you can earn back your losses plus a small profit even after several losing wagers.

-Another advantage is actually you are not simply using the Martingale in a casino game with a house edge.
-Rather, you are playing skill based games.
+Another benefit is that you are not simply using the Martingale in a casino game with a house edge.
+Instead, you are playing skill based games.

-The end result is actually that you get the enviable combination of getting your losses back and having an opportunity to win long term profits.
+The end result is you get the enviable combination of getting your losses back and getting a chance to win long term profits.

 You might be at a skill disadvantage to opponents/other bettors.

-You must pay ten % fees (DFS) or ten % juice on losses (sports betting).
+You have to pay ten % fees (DFS) or perhaps ten % juice on losses (sports betting).

-The first point is crucial because you might be dealing with an even worse proposition compared to house-banked casino games if you are not much better than opponents.
+The primary issue is crucial because you could be dealing with an even worse proposition than house banked casino games in case you’re not much better than opponents.

-Add in the standard Martingale risks along with sports book/DFS fees, and non skilled bettors are taking a look at a potential bankroll disaster.
+Add in the standard Martingale risks along with sports book/DFS fees, and non-skilled bettors are actually looking at a potential bankroll disaster.

-Value betting will be the process of getting maximum value out of situations in which you’ve a long-term advantage.
+Value betting will be the process of getting maximum value out of situations where you’ve a long-term advantage.
 This term is frequently used in poker, but it is able to also describe how blackjack card counters operate.

 Value betting requires being able to spot and take advantage of favorable situations.

-A good example is when a poker player believes they’ve the best hand and bets in a way that extracts maximum value from the opponent of theirs.
-Going further, their wagers need to be big enough to get the most value from the opposing player, yet small enough that the opponent won’t fold.
+A good example is when a poker player believes they have probably the best hand and bets in a way that extracts maximum value from their opponent.
+Going further, their wagers have to be large enough to get the most value from the opposing player, yet small enough that the opponent won’t fold.

-Another example involves how card counters keep track of the deck until the count swings in their favor.
-They then make larger bets to maximize situations where the deck is rich in 10s and aces.
+Another example involves how card counters keep track of the deck until the count swings in the favor of theirs.
+They then make larger bets to maximize situations where the deck is actually rich in 10s and aces.

-Building simple statistical models Following trends Claiming bonuses at online betting sites We have not covered these in as much detail as the others on this page because we have already covered them in another section of our site.
-Here‘s a quick overview of each one though, along with links to even more info.football betting strategies that work
+Building simple statistical models Following trends Claiming bonuses at online betting sites We haven’t covered these in as much detail as the others on this page as we have already covered them in another section of the site of ours.
+Here‘s a quick overview of each one though, along with links to additional info.football betting strategies that work pdf